 Alibaba Cloud Computing Company

-Wu Peng leads the Server Technology Team which manages server research, planning, development, and innovation for Alibaba Infrastructure.
+Peng Wu leads the Server Tech R&D Team which manages server research, planning, development, and innovation for Alibaba Infrastructure.
 Besides covering server architecture and system design, his team also works on customization efforts in component level R&D to meet Alibaba’s rapid growth.
-Before taking on his current role, he worked in the Data Center Team of AliYun (Ali Cloud).
-He also has six years experience with Intel’s Asia & Pacific R&D Center focused on product marketing and business development.
+Before taking on his current role, he worked in the Data Center Infrastructure Team of AliYun (Ali Cloud).
+He also has six-year experience with Intel’s Asia & Pacific R&D Center focused on server development and product marketing/planning.
 He holds a master’s degree in physical electronics from the Beijing University of Post and Telecommunications.

 Abstract: Will Alibaba’s challenge be solved by Flash Memory?